Warning: Disconnect power before servicing.

 Quick Answer

-SolarEdge 18XF5 is a DC injection fault - the inverter detected that DC current was leaking into the AC grid output above the permitted level (typically 0.5% of rated current per IEC 61727 and UL 1741).
-This is almost always caused by a failed internal component, most commonly an output capacitor or IGBT.
-A power cycle will rarely clear this fault.
+SolarEdge 18XF5 is a DC injection fault where the inverter detects DC current leaking into the AC grid output.
+This is typically caused by a failed internal component like an output capacitor or IGBT and usually requires a full inverter replacement.

 SolaredgeInverterSeverity: highDifficulty: advanced55% DIY Success